OliverW331/global_fst_record/README.md

 Thanks to all contributors and researchers who have provided insights and feedback on the models and analyses.

 ## Contact
-For any inquiries, please contact [Your Name or Project Email].
+For any inquiries, please contact [Muchen Wang].

 ---